12th Annual International Conference on Rights of Nature for Peace and Sustainable Development - 12 December 2023, Geneva

 - UN agencies (UNDP, UNEP ...)

-Exchanges between stakeholders of the meeting will happen in a round table between speakers and debates with the audience of the Assembly.
+Exchanges between stakeholders of the meeting will happen in dynamic pitches followed by sub-groups you can contribute, in round table between speakers and of course debates with the audience of the Assembly.

 Organiser : NGO Objective Sciences International, Geneva

 Know more about Thomas EGLI, Founder of Objectif Sciences International, CEO of the GENEVA FORUM

 |M Colin ROBERTSON|